#iACast UnboxCast 18: Google Pixel 2

 Texie App Icon

 This morning, I discovered an app called Texie for iOS.
 The app claims to be able to perform quick text recognition, kind of like the Short Text mode of Seeing AI.
 It’s free do download, but, in order to perform scans, you must purchase credits, which start at $0.99 for 100 scans.
-You get a few extra… Continue Reading Texie for iOS: Does it Work as Advertised?
+You get a few extra credits with this purchase (I think I received 10 extra, giving me 110.)

 What’s New in VoiceOver for macOS High Sierra